antonfirsov/docs/2020/05-May/dotnet5-preview4/dotnet5-preview4.md

 ### C# 9

 .NET 5.0 Preview 4 includes the first preview of C# 9.
-The C# 9 preview includes numerous features including the first preview of Records, the first preview of top-level programs, improved pattern matching, and more.
+The C# 9 preview includes numerous features including the first preview of Records, the first preview of top-level statements, improved pattern matching, and more.
 Here's a sneak peek of some of the pattern matching improvements:

 ```csharp
 using System;